Balthasar Neumann: Early life

-Neumann was born in Eger, Kingdom of Bohemia, now known as Cheb, Czech Republic, in January 1687.
-He was the seventh of nine children of cloth-maker Hans Christoph Neumann (d.
+Neumann is believed to have been born on 27 January 1687 in Eger, Kingdom of Bohemia (today Cheb, Czech Republic), the seventh of nine children of cloth-maker Hans Christoph Neumann (d.
 1713) and his wife Rosina (1645–1707).
 Neumann was baptized on 30 January 1687.
 His first apprenticeship was spent working at a bell and gun foundry in Eger.
-However, during his Journeyman years he came to Würzburg in 1711.
-In 1712 he attended lessons on geometry, architecture and land surveying and joined the local military, in which he remained until his death, then holding the rank of colonel of the artillery.
+However, as a wandering journeyman he came to Würzburg in 1711.
+In 1712, he attended lessons on geometry, architecture and land surveying and joined the local military, in which he remained until his death, then holding the rank of colonel of the artillery.
 He created measurement instruments (1712, Deutsches Museum/Munich and 1713, Mainfränkisches Museum, Würzburg), a map of Würzburg (1715, copy at the War Archive, Munich) and some drawings for a new abbey at Ebrach Abbey (1716, now lost).

-In 1717 he served in the Austro–Turkish War, advancing with his unit from Vienna to Belgrade.
-In 1718 he travelled through northern Italy to study buildings and briefly worked on civilian construction projects at Milan (details not known).
+In 1717, he served in the Austro–Turkish War, advancing with his unit from Vienna to Belgrade.
+In 1718, he travelled through northern Italy to study buildings and briefly worked on civilian construction projects at Milan (details not known).

 Service for the Prince-Bishops of Würzburg

 Neumann's career as an architect took off under Johann Philipp Franz von Schönborn, Prince-Bishop of Würzburg, who asked the young engineer in 1719 to plan, and in 1720 to lead construction of, his new palace, the Würzburg Residence.
 Although other architects participated, Neumann was able to give the project his personal imprint, which became his life's work.

 The second task for the Prince-Bishop was the Schönbornkapelle of Würzburg Cathedral (from 1721).
 In 1723 Neumann traveled and studied in France.
 At Paris and Versailles he met with royal architects Germain Boffrand and Robert de Cotte and consulted them on the Würzburg projects.
 Back at Würzburg, Neumann started to build a hunting lodge known as Mädelhofen (1724, unfinished, demolished in 1725).

-In 1725, Neumann married Maria Eva Engelberts (1704–45).
-They had three sons and 5 daughters.
+In 1725, Neumann married Maria Eva Engelberts (b.
+1704 – d.
+1745); they had three sons and 5 daughters.

 Under von Schönborn's successor, Christoph Franz von Hutten (1673–1729) he was less busy at Wurzburg and mainly worked for various abbeys.
 His new church at Münsterschwarzach Abbey (after 1727, demolished after 1821) laid the groundwork for his fame as a builder of churches.
 Another work of this period was the church at Kloster Holzkirchen (1728–30) where he combined features of the French, Italian and German Baroque.